 Some children also get swollen joints, pain, stomachache, diarrhea and vomiting.

-It’s common for children to be uncomfortable and irritable because of their symptoms.
+It’s common for children to be fussy because of their symptoms.

 Kawasaki Disease Diagnosis